-Investments in financial assets measured at fair value through profit or loss
+Financial assets measured at fair value through profit or loss

-Investments in financial assets designated on initial recognition as financial assets measured at fair value through profit or loss are initially recognised at fair value determined as the purchase cost of the asset, exclusive of any transaction costs.
+Financial assets designated on initial recognition as financial assets measured at fair value through profit or loss are initially recognised at fair value determined as the purchase cost of the asset, exclusive of any transaction costs.
 Transaction costs are expensed as incurred in profit or loss.
-Any realised and unrealised gains or losses arising from subsequent measurement at fair value are recognised in the Income statement in the period in which they arise.
+Any realised and unrealised gains or losses arising from subsequent measurement at fair value are recognised in the statement of comprehensive income in the period in which they arise.